-When not at the shop, Irma actually works some more at home.
-You can find her cooking a delicious meal, gardening, or organizing something.
-She also enjoys watching Spanish telenovelas once in a while, and keeping in touch with her family in Mexico.
-Every now and then, she likes to play bingo at our local casino.
+When not at the shop, Irma enjoys cooking, gardening, bingo, and organizing her home.
+She also enjoys watching the occasional telenovela, and keeping in touch with her family in Mexico.
 She also loves to spend time with her grandkids: Hugo, Ariana, Miranda, Lily and Isabella.

-Believe it or not, when Rick was seven years old, knew he wanted to follow in his dad’s footsteps.
+From the time he was a kid, Rick knew he would follow in his father’s footsteps.
 When people would ask him what he wanted to be when he grew up, he would put on his serious face and say, “I want to be a businessman.”

-Denise has been managing the office functions for over a decade, and even did so remotely while she lived in Madison.
+Denise has managed administrative functions for over 20 years.
 Her knack for business administration comes from her mom, Irma, who taught her the importance of organization and how to efficiently run the office at a very young age.
-Aside from managing the daily business operations, Denise also spearheads customer service, volume packaging, logistics, and occasionally manages a production project.
+Aside from managing the daily business operations, Denise also spearheads customer service, volume packaging, logistics, and occasionally manages production projects.

 When not at work, she enjoys reading, traveling, vegan living, and watching reality TV shows.
-She attended UW-Madison and majored in Political Science and minored in Chicano Studies, and then went on to graduate from the UW Law School.
-She has two playful bunny rabbit, and is involved in animal rescue and fostering.
+She attended UW-Madison, where she majored in Political Science and minored in Chicano Studies.
+Denise then went on to graduate from the UW Law School.
+She has two playful bunny rabbits, and is involved in animal rescue and fostering.